musab-mahad/arizona-plus/README.md

 ### 2. **How We Use Your Information**
 - To provide, maintain, and improve app functionality.
-- To ensure secure and efficient operation of the app.
+- To ensure the secure and efficient operation of the app.
 - To respond to support requests or inquiries.

 ### 3. **Data Sharing**